briceonk/news-os/devices/dmac3.md

 on the virtual address being used (maybe it goes to the memory controller).
 It doesn't impact the normal operation of the computer, but does mean that the `pad2` section might only be 6 bits, not 10 bits.
 See `nws5000x-mame.md` for more details on the NWS-5000's memory mapping scheme.

+### Direct-access mode
+The DMAC3 will bypass the DMA map and use the `address` register as the physical page when the MSB of the `address` register is set.
+NEWS-OS uses this feature during boot, and it is mentioned in passing in a [NetBSD mailing list thread](http://www.jp.netbsd.org/ja/JP/ml/port-mips-ja/200005/msg00005.html).

 ## DMAC3 NetBSD source annotated
 All source below annotated by me, everything else is copyrighted by the original authors and reproduced here under the terms of the BSD license (https://www.netbsd.org/about/redistribution.html)